HydAu/LKWebsite/blog/source/_posts/Tech-Events-February.md

 ---
-title: Tech events in February
+title: Tech events happening in February
 date: 2016-02-19 17:44:22
 tags:
 coverImage: empty
 ---
-Here are some interesting go-to's for 24 February to 2 March:<!-- more -->
+Here are some interesting go-to's for 24 February to 2 March:
 **
-{% hl_text success %}
+{% hl_text purple %}
 React to breakdown your monolith App + React with TypeScript
 {% endhl_text %}
 **
 Wednesday, February 24, 19:00 - [Link](http://www.meetup.com/ReactJS-Belgium/events/228726810/)

 Bert Goethals, CTO @Trusted Family, will share his experience refactoring their Ruby on Rails app's front end to React component.
 In a nutshell:
-How to start using React to break down your monolith app:
+How to start using React to break down your monolith app<!-- more -->:
 - Your first small component
 - How to keep replacing front-end concerns with react
 - How to properly “do” react (presentation and pure components), in a “dirty” environment